sjw10/INDE-577/Supervised Learning/2. Gradient Descent/README.md

 ## Limitations of Gradient Descent
 As I have said earlier, there can be multiple minimums in a function, but through gradient descent, we are unable to tell whether or not a minimum is a local or global minimum.
 Thus, gradient descent can get stuck trying to decide between multiple minima.

+# Task
+In this module, instead of using any large datasets, I will instead just demonstrate the idea behind gradient descent using various functions like the quadratic function and the sine equation.
+However, I will explain and utilize gradient descent in more detail in the following module for linear regression.